sassoftware/ci360-sample-mobile-apps/README.md

-# React-Native SDK Guide and Comparison
+# Working with the react-native iOS Mobile SDK

 Welcome to the React-Native SDK guide for our platform!
 This document is designed to provide you with a comprehensive understanding of how to effectively utilize our React-Native SDK.
 We will walk you through usage examples and provide a comparison with the native SDK to enhance your understanding.